American historic carpentry: Inside-out framing

 Inside-out framing has the sheathing boards or planks on the inside of the framing.
 This type of structure was used for structures intended to contain bulk materials like ore, grain or coal.

-Plank-framed barns
+Plank-framed barn

 A type of trussed plank frame barn in Sweden is representative of some types in America, the lack of heavy timbers in the framing give it the name plank frame barn.